vn33/Emotion-Detection-using-VGG16-and-InceptionV3/README.md

 ### InceptionV3 Model
 - **Model Training leveraging pre-trained weights**
 - **Model Performance Assessment**

-## Results
-The results of the trained models are assessed using accuracy, precision, recall, and F1-score.
-Visualizations such as confusion matrices and ROC curves are also provided to understand the model performance better.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new features to add, feel free to open a pull request or issue.